alexkemp9/Python3docs/README.md

   * On [Nov 06](#appimage-installation) an AppImage v24.8.2.1 install (updated to v24.8.3.2 on Nov 14) allowed temporary access to the ODT.
   * On [Nov 09](#09-nov-2024) the AppImage v7.2.3.2 finally gave error-free access to all ODTs.

+***Dec 06 Update:*** Whilst attempting to compile the tabulation of files + Chapter / Header Numbering [below](#2024-nov-27) my Debian system locked up solid immediately after loading *4_paragraph-fix.odt*, and I had to use `Ctrl-Alt-F1` yet again to escape; this was under v7.2.3.2 Libreoffice.
+I cannot fathom this bug (or set of bugs, whatever it is).
+It's behaviour changes from day to day.

 It was still as buggy as can be under the 24.8.2 AppImage: the Status Bar Page-stats kept varying, as did the final page number.
 In addition, *Figure 15.1* kept intruding into the last pages, then was displayed within multiple other pages (the only action from me was to switch view to the last two pages).
 Fig 15.1 is shown on p563 of [“3_new.pdf”](/3_new.pdf), and that is completely wrong.
 It is not where it is supposed to be, nor where I placed it.
 Yet another bug.

 **7 Nov update:** The 24.8.2 AppImage version of Libreoffice has proven to be almost identical to the 7.4.7 version.
 After about 2 minutes the whole of LibreOffice dies & goes stiff.
 The only thing that I can do is to force-close the window.
 Not good.